-Wireless Devices and Security Settings
+WiFi devices and Security Settings

-Make sure that the wireless device or computer that you are using supports WPA or WPA2 wireless security, which is the wireless security supported by the WiFi DSL modem router.
-For information about the WiFi DSL modem router's preconfigured security settings, see Basic Wireless Settings on page 33.
+Make sure that the WiFi device or computer that you are using supports WPA or WPA2 wireless security, which is the wireless security supported by the modem router.
+See Basic Wireless Settings on page 31 for information about the modem router's preconfigured security settings.